-As part of Gert Sibande District Municipality's 2009/10 IDP review process, the review of the Spatial Development Framework (SDF), which was developed during the 2004/5 financial year was commissioned.
-Hereunder is therefore a concise overview of the SDF which is envisaged to be completed in April 2009.
+As part of Gert Sibande District Municipality's 2010/11 IDP review process, the review of the Spatial Development Framework (SDF), which was approved and adopted by the council in August 2009 was commissioned.
+Hereunder is therefore a concise overview of the SDF which is completed, approved and adopted in August 2009.

-Local Government: Municipal Systems Act, Act 32 of 2000, Section 26 requires one of the core components of each municipal IDP must be a Spatial Development Framework.
+Local Government: Municipal Systems Act, Act 32 0f 2000, Section 26 requires one of the core components of each municipal IDP must be a Spatial Development Framework.
 The minimum elements that must be included in the SDF are also spelt out therein.
 It is stated that the SDF should operate as an indicative plan, whereas the detailed administration of land development and land use changes be dealt with by a land use management scheme, which will actually record the land use and development permissions accruing to a piece of land.

 The SDF for Gert Sibande District Municipality is a plan that seeks to guide the spatial distribution of current and future desirable land uses within the municipality, in order to give physical effect to the vision, goals and objectives of municipality.
 It serves as a visual tool to guide planning and development as underpinned in the IDP of the municipality.
-It is expected to guide inter alia the following:
+It guides inter alia the following: